How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Frequency and duration.
 If the student was receiving 30 minutes per day and made no progress, this is not automatically an argument for more of the same.
 It may be an argument for a different intensity pattern (shorter, more frequent sessions rather than longer, less frequent ones), or it may signal that the frequency was actually insufficient.
 The NCII recommends a minimum of 30 minutes per day, five days per week, for intensive intervention (NCII, 2013).
 Check whether the actual delivery matched this.

 Scaffolding in education literature is relevant here too.
-Vygotsky's zone of proximal development principle applies directly to goal-setting: a goal set at a level the student cannot access without significant support requires explicit scaffolding built into the plan, not just a target date.
+Vygotsky's zone of proximal development principle applies directly to goal-setting.
+A goal that needs major support must have clear scaffolding built into the plan, not just a target date.

 What to Say vs What Not to Say in the IEP Meeting